How to use USWDS

 • Avoid audio and video that start automatically

-Deliver accessible components
+We deliver accessible components

-• Test with screen readers (VoiceOver, NVDA)
+• Test with screen readers (VoiceOver, JAWS)

-• Test with keyboard-only
+• Test with keyboard-only navigation

-• Test with touch-only
+• Test with touch-only interaction

 • Test across browsers and operating systems